Is my foster child ‘just fussy’?

 Trying to figure out reasons why your child won’t eat, is difficult and often not easy to identify, but stop and think what they won’t eat.
 Is it an assumed healthy, balanced nutritional diet served at mealtimes, (vegetables, meat, fish etc) or chocolate, sweets biscuits and cakes.
 When parents and carers stop and reflect on what their child will eat in a day, you may be pleasantly surprised at what they do actually consume.

-Some examples of reasons why a child won’t eat.
+Example of why a foster child won’t eat

 - Testing the boundaries.